Historic microlensing events in the euclid Galactic Bulge Survey: The Galactic Bulge Survey

 The \euclid mission was launched on 1st July 2023 and is now orbiting in the Lagrangian point L2, while conducting a survey of the deep sky aimed at an accurate reconstruction of the history of our Universe, clarifying the nature of dark matter and dark energy and the formation of large-scale structures \citep{EuclidOverview}.
 It is made of a Korsch 1.2m telescope with an effective field of view of 0.54 deg$^2$ \citep{Racca2016}.
 In order to keep the telescope and the payload at the temperature of 126K, the telescope is shielded against sunlight and the solar aspect angle must be maintained close to 90$^\circ$.
 Further constraints arise to avoid stray light in the optics and affect the survey strategy of the mission.
 Because of these pointing restrictions, the fields in the Galactic bulge of interest for microlensing can only be viewed in two windows of about 23 days around the equinoxes.

 \euclid is able to support the detection and characterization of extrasolar planets by microlensing in two ways: a coordinated time-domain survey of the Galactic Bulge simultaneous with \roman to be performed during the allowed pointing windows \citep{Penny2013,Bachelet2019}; a single snapshot taken well before the beginning of \roman observations \citep{Bachelet2022}.
 A simultaneous survey would allow immediate parallax determination for most microlensing events observed by the two missions, in particular short events that are amenable candidates for free-floating planets.
 Such survey could be proposed for an extended \euclid mission.
-A one-time survey of the Galactic Bulge has been performed between 23rd and 24th March 2025 and constitutes the \euclid Galactic Bulge Survey (EGBS), to be described here.
+A one-time survey of the Galactic Bulge has been performed between 23rd and 24th March 2025 and constitutes the \euclid Galactic Bulge Survey (EGBS), which is described in great detail by \citet{Beaulieu2026} and briefly introduced here.

 \euclid has two wide-field imaging instruments: VIS and NISP, operating in visual and near-infrared bands respectively.
 NISP was not used in the course of EGBS, so here we briefly describe VIS only.
 VIS is made of 36 CCDs in a 6 × 6 array.
 Each CCD has 4132 × 4096 pixels in four quadrants, so the VIS images comprise $6.09\times10^8$ pixels in 144 quadrants \citep{Cropper2016}.
 The wavelength sensitivity of VIS is $0.53\mu m<\lambda< 0.92 \mu m$.
-The plate scale is $0.11''pixel^{-1}$ which leads to moderate undersampling of the PSF, if we compare with the diffraction limit in the middle of the VIS band, which amounts to about 0.18''.
+The plate scale is $0.10''pixel^{-1}$ which leads to moderate undersampling of the PSF, whose typical width is of the order of 0.14'' in the images.
 Since the VIS band is relatively broad, we must also take into account the fact that the PSF is chromatic: redder sources will have a broader PSF.
 Careful modeling of the PSF is needed to achieve correct photometry and astrometry.
 For these reasons, the reference observing sequence (ROS) includes 4 consecutive exposures per-field dithered according to a characteristic S-shape pattern.
 Multiple dithered exposures of the same field allow for a much more accurate reconstruction of the PSF at subpixel level, paving the way to precision astrometry.

 The EGBS imaged a total of nine fields in Baade's window.
 The coordinates of the centers of the fields are reported in Table \ref{Tab coordinates}.
 The fields were rotated by $17^\circ$ from the north.
 Fig. \ref{Fig mosaic} shows the fields of the survey superposed on a Gaia image of the Milky Way \citep{Gaia2018}.
 Note that the Galactic center lies on the right, where the extinction becomes more and more severe.
 We note that some small blank spaces are left between the dithers and the interchip gaps of the VIS instrument.